rubenfiszel/master-thesis/th1/2017-08-16-thesis-part-1.md

 - The linearization gives an approximate form which result in approximation errors
 - The prediction step of the EKF assume that the linearized form of the transformation can capture all the information needed to apply the transformation to the gaussian distribution pre-transformation.
 Unfortunately, this is only true near the region of the mean.
 The transformation of the tail of the gaussian distribution may need to be very different.
-- It attempts to define a gaussian covariance matrix for the attitude quaternion.
+- It attempts to define a Gaussian covariance matrix for the attitude quaternion.
 This does not make sense because it does not account for the requirement of the quaternion being in a 4 dimensional unit sphere.

-The Unscented Kalman Filter (UKF) does not suffer from the two first flaws, but it is more computationally expensive as it requires a cholesky factorisation that grows exponentially in complexity with the number of dimensions.
+The Unscented Kalman Filter (UKF) does not suffer from the two first flaws, but it is more computationally expensive as it requires a Cholesky factorisation that grows exponentially in complexity with the number of dimensions.

 Indeed, the UKF applies an unscented transformation to sigma points of the current approximated distribution.
-The statistics of the new approximated gaussian are found through this unscented transform.
-The EKF linearizes the transformation, the UKF approximates the resulting gaussian after the transformation.
+The statistics of the new approximated Gaussian are found through this unscented transform.
+The EKF linearizes the transformation, the UKF approximates the resulting Gaussian after the transformation.
 Hence, the UKF can take into account the effects of the transformation away from the mean which might be drastically different.

 The implementation of an UKF still suffer greatly from quaternion not belonging to a vector space.
 The approach taken by [@edgar_quaternion-based_nodate] is to use the error quaternion defined by $\mathbf{e}_i = \mathbf{q}_i\bar{\mathbf{q}}$.
 This approach has the benefit that similar quaternion differences result in similar error.
 But apart from that, it does not have any profound justification.
 We must compute a sound average weighted quaternion of all sigma points.
 An algorithm is described in the following section.